Exciting Launch Announcement: No Woman is an Island

-No Woman is an Island is a curated collection of works by seven award-winning women artists:
+No Woman is an Island is a curated collection of works by seven award-winning female artists:

 I am delighted to be included in this exhibition, curated by Jacquiline Creswell, at the Vanner Gallery, which brings together mid-career women artists in a show which considers how we thrive within a fragile network of support and nurture, and how we communicate our concerns in our work.